quentinsf/qhue/README.md

     # Delete rule 1
     b('rules', 1, http_method='delete')

-Finally, for certain operations, like schedules and rules, you'll want to know the 'address' of a resource, which is the absolute URL path - the bit after the IP address.
-You can get that with the `address` attribute:
+Finally, for certain operations, like schedules and rules, you'll want to know the 'address' of a resource, which is the absolute URL path - the bit after the IP address, or, more recently, the bit after the username.
+You can get these with the `address` and `short_address` attributes:

     >>> b.groups[1].url
     'http://192.168.0.45/api/ac594202624a7211ac44615430a461/groups/1'
     >>> b.groups[1].address
     '/api/ac594202624a7211ac44615430a461/groups/1'
+    >>> b.groups[1].short_address
+    '/groups/1'

 See the API docs for more information about when you need this.